-With the increasing of the next nearest-neighbor interactions, a 4-site VCS state prevails over the DSL state before the decoupled limit at ${J_2 / J_1 = 1.5}$.
+With the increasing of the next-nearest-neighbor interactions, a four-site VCS state prevails over the DSL state before the decoupled limit at ${J_2 / J_1 = 1.5}$.
 The spinons tetramerize as an SU(4) singlet on four adjoining sites as sketched in Fig.~\ref{Fig:Tetramer}(a).
 Such a tetramerization was also obtained by the variational Monte Carlo approach~\cite{PhysRevB.87.224428}.
-There are two nonequivalent but symmetry related tetramers within the ${2 \times 2}$ enlarged unit cell.
-At the same time, a 3-site simplex VCS forms on the next nearest-neighbor bonds around each center of the tetramers, leaving the center site dangling.
+There are two nonequivalent but symmetry-related tetramers within the ${2 \times 2}$ enlarged unit cell.
+At the same time, a three-site simplex VCS forms on the next-nearest-neighbor bonds around each center of the tetramers, leaving the center site dangling.
 In the decoupled limit, the dangling site is also incorporated to form the SU(4) singlet on the triangular sublattice.
-Here, the 4-site VCS state is accompanied by a large degeneracy in the large-$N$ limit, because any covering of the tetramers has the same energy.
+Here, the four-site VCS state is accompanied by a large degeneracy in the large-$N$ limit, because any covering of the tetramers has the same energy.
 Only one type of covering of the tetramers is demonstrated here.